Nylon (band)

-Nylon was an Icelandic girl group composed of members Alma Goodman (born Alma Guðmundsdóttir), Camilla Stones (born Steinunn Þóra Camilla Sigurðardóttir) and Klara Elias (born Klara Ósk Elíasdóttir).
+Nylon is an Icelandic girl group composed of members Alma Goodman (born Alma Guðmundsdóttir), Camilla Stones (born Steinunn Þóra Camilla Sigurðardóttir) and Klara Elias (born Klara Ósk Elíasdóttir).
 They are Iceland's most successful singer/songwriter girl-band, producing ten number one singles, three number one studio albums, one number one compilation and one number one DVD in Iceland.

 History

 2004–2005: 100% Nylon and Góðir Hlutir

 The group was formed after auditions in Iceland, which Alma, Camilla and Klara attended.
 A few weeks after the auditions, Emilia was asked whether she would like to be in the band, and after meeting them, she accepted the offer.
 The group sings pop music in English and Icelandic.
 Their first single, "Lög Unga Fólksins" (which means "Songs of the Youth" in English), was released in April 2004 and went straight to number one.
 The group have had huge success in their native country of Iceland: achieving a total of 13 Number 1 singles to date, a TV show about their first summer as a girlband, three chart topping albums, and a book entitled "100% Nylon" (which instantly became a best seller).
 They have also released a DVD entitled "Nylon Allstaðar", which contained their smash hit TV show as well as other bonus features.

 Nylon have released three albums in Iceland, the two Icelandic language albums being titled Góðir Hlutir and 100% Nylon.
 Both albums went straight to number one.
 Their third album (and first English effort) 100% Nylon, or plainly Nylon in Iceland, features many exclusively English songs as well as many re-written Icelandic tracks.
 Nylon have also worked with many artists in Iceland for various collaborations.
 They are featured on an Icelandic Christmas album titled Jólaskraut, released Christmas 2005.
 Another notable collaboration the band has done would be "Furðuverk", on one of the biggest selling children albums of all time, Stóra Stundin Okkar.
 Many of the group's singles have also been featured on various compilation albums.